TACC/benchpro/doc/source/005_quickstart.rst

     bp -lr
     bp -qr [jobid]

-6. Capture your result and provenance data to the database:
+6. Once the jobs are complete, capture your result and provenance data to the database:

 .. code-block::